yiwang62/dfttk_example/docs/source/Installation.rst

 YPHON
 -----

-To postprocess the finite properties, the Yphon package is required.
+For postprocessing the finite properties, the Yphon package is optional when phonopy failed.
 Yphon can be installed by run

 .. code-block:: bash